 Ten years ago one in five lunches would be eaten out, he says.
 Today it's one in three.

 "It marks the shift to cheap convenience food.
-Today the fast food industry is two and a half times bigger than it was 20 years ago."'Lost in the middle'
+Today the fast food industry is two and a half times bigger than it was 20 years ago."

 Mr Chaigne says the shift in trends is comparable with the fashion industry - another sector for which the French are well-known.

 "These days a woman might buy her black trousers at Chanel but she will probably buy her black T-shirt from Zara," he says.

 "We choose value for money.
 In the same way people will eat out at a top restaurant, say once a fortnight - but they'll save for that dinner by eating cheaper lunches through the week.

 "That spells trouble for the traditional brasserie.
 Their food is good but it's not great, the service is OK but it's not fantastic, it takes an hour to sit down and eat.
 They are lost somewhere in the middle of the trend - and they are losing out."

 The figures back that up.
 In July the number of people dining in restaurants fell by a record 13% on the same period last year.

 Today French people are making tough choices on when and where they sit down to eat.

 That's not to say the French taste for fine dining has been completely extinguished.
 Let's face it - the food is far too good.